 Goethe-Institut Project Space (GPS)

-Goethe-Institut Project Space (GPS) is a multi-disciplinary roving project space that follows on GoetheOnMain, which was based at Arts On Main in Johannesburg from May 2009 to November 2016.
-GPS will support work realised all over South Africa ranging from workshops to exhibitions, events and performances; including visual art, literature, film, music, dance and theatre projects.
+Goethe-Institut Project Space (GPS) is a multi-disciplinary roving project space.
+The programme supports work realised all over South Africa ranging from workshops to exhibitions, events and performances; including visual art, literature, film, music, dance and theatre projects.

 The new project signals a move to decentralise, supporting smaller spaces, and also those situated outside of the large metropoles.
 Practitioners will be able to produce their work locally with a partner of their choice and a GPS grant.
 A public call for proposals is presided over by an independent jury of arts professionals, who make the project selection.

-The Goethe-Institut looks forward to seeing installations, workshops, events and performances; including visual art, literature, film, music, public art, dance and theatre work; realised throughout South Africa through GPS grants.
+The Goethe-Institut looks forward to seeing installations, workshops, events and performances; including visual art, literature, film, music, public art, dance, theatre work and digital art; realised throughout South Africa through GPS grants.

 Some of the 2017/18 GPS projects, clockwise from top:

 Any Body Dance Lab, Cape Town.
 Photo by Lindsey Appolis